Last date modified: 2025-Dec-05

 • Error rate—the percentage of documents that received errors in aiR for Review.

+You can click on each statistic in the dashboard to see how it was calculated.
 The ranges listed below each statistic apply the margin of error.

 The exact criteria for whether to accept or reject may vary depending on your situation, but the goal is to have the AI predictions match the decisions of the human reviewers as closely as possible.
 In general, look for a low elusion rate and high recall.